vsrinivas/fuchsia/docs/module_manifest.md

 **contract** : string

 For now, this is akin to a method name.
 This may change in the future.
+In links, module initial data are provided as a value keyed by the contract name (see below for examples).

+A description of known contracts is available [here](known_contracts.md).

 ## Data Preconditions

 Modules get their input in the form of a JSON document.

-**data_preconditions** : &lt;dictionary&gt;
+**data_preconditions** : &lt;any&gt;

+Data preconditions are tests evaluated against the JSON data mapped under the contract name in a link document.

-For any key-value pair defined in the dictionary, a test is run against the corresponding member in the input document.
-All specified tests must pass; there is not currently a way to specify disjunction at the document level.
+If the value in the precondition dictionary is an object, then the member being tested must be an object.
+For any key-value pair defined in the spec, a test is run against the corresponding member in the input object.
+All specified tests must pass.

-If the value in the precondition dictionary is an object, the same property matching test is performed as was performed for the top-level document.

 *Example:*